- Computers & Software»

-Protect Against Webcam Hacking Using These 7 Simple Steps
+Protect Against Webcam Hacks Using These 7 Simple Steps

-Webcam hacking has become a favorite pastime for snoopers who unashamedly peek into private lives of innocent users whom they call slaves!
-With proliferation of mobile devices, this exploit is slowly spreading to smartphone and tablet front facing cameras!
-Further still, snoopers have taken to hacking nanny cameras for something akin to terrorizing parents.
+Webcam hacks have become a favorite pastime for snoopers who unashamedly peek into victims' private lives.
+The exploit is fast spreading to smartphone and tablet front facing cameras!
+Further still, snoopers have taken to hacking nanny cameras for something akin to terrorizing kids and parents.

 How Webcam Hacking Works

-In order to fight the evil of webcam hack it is important to understand how webcam hack software work and how best to steer off hacker pathways.
-It is through such software that hackers get into your computers and stream whatever information they desire.
+In order to fight this, it is important to understand how the hack related software works and how best to steer off hacker pathways.
+It is through this software that hackers get into your computers to stream whatever information they desire.

-For anyone to access your smartphone cam or computer webcam, he or she must be able to install back-door or rootkit software into your computer using a Trojan horse.
-Upon execution of the malicious file, your ip address will be relayed back to the hack machine.
+For anyone to access your smartphone cam or computer webcam, he or she must be able to install a back-door or rootkit software on your computer using a Trojan horse.
+Upon execution of the malicious file, your IP address will be relayed back to the criminal.

-Then with the help of remotely managed remote administration Trojan (RAT) software, your computer can be manipulated without you ever suspecting.
-Examples of components that can be monitored include: storage media, web activities, microphone and of course webcam.
+Then with the help of remote administration Trojan (RAT) application, your computer can be manipulated without you ever suspecting.
+Your storage media, web activities, microphone and webcam can then be turned into 'slaves'.

-In what is known as camfecting, a Trojan file will come as deceptive software designed to help you solve a problem in your computer.
-Then it will install client hack tools and shell command capability and amongst many trickeries, will monitor hardware or keystrokes by the victim.
+In what is known as camfecting, a Trojan execution file will come as a tool designed to help you solve a problem on your computer.
+Then it will install client hack tools and shell command capabilities and amongst many trickeries will monitor hardware and computer keystrokes.

 - antivirus or other malware software